buddy-compiler/buddy-compiler.github.io/Pages/Documentation/GPUCompilerStack.md

 3. Create a `TritonLLVMConversionTarget` object (convTarget) to specify the target for converting Triton GPU dialect to LLVM dialect.
 This object will add some legal and illegal dialects to indicate which dialects need to be converted and which dialects do not need to be converted.
 According to the value of target, you can select NVVM dialect or ROCDL dialect as the legal target dialect for generating code for NVIDIA GPU or AMD GPU.

 4. Get some attributes in Triton GPU dialect, such as: numWarps, numCTAs and threadsPerWar.

 5. Perform some preprocessing on module operations, including:

-    ● decomposeFp8e4b15Convert: Convert the fp8e4b15 type in the Triton GPU dialect to the fp16 type.
+  * `decomposeFp8e4b15Convert`: Convert the fp8e4b15 type in the Triton GPU dialect to the fp16 type.

-    ● decomposeSplatToSharedLayout: Convert the splat operation in the Triton GPU dialect to a shared_layout
+  * `decomposeSplatToSharedLayout`: Convert the splat operation in the Triton GPU dialect to a shared_layout
     operation, which is used to copy data from global memory to shared memory.

-    ● decomposeMmaToDotOperand: Converts mma operation in Triton GPU dialect to dot_operand operation, which is used to describe the layout and type of operands of matrix multiplication.
+  * `decomposeMmaToDotOperand`: Converts mma operation in Triton GPU dialect to dot_operand operation, which is used to describe the layout and type of operands of matrix multiplication.

-    ● decomposeBlockedToDotOperand: Converts the blocked operation in the Triton GPU dialect to the dot_operand operation, which is used to describe the layout and type of the operands of matrix multiplication.
+  * `decomposeBlockedToDotOperand`: Converts the blocked operation in the Triton GPU dialect to the dot_operand operation, which is used to describe the layout and type of the operands of matrix multiplication.

-    ● decomposeInsertSliceAsyncOp: Convert the insert_slice_async operation in the Triton GPU dialect to the insert_slice_tma operation, which is used to copy data from shared memory to global memory.
+  * `decomposeInsertSliceAsyncOp`: Convert the insert_slice_async operation in the Triton GPU dialect to the insert_slice_tma operation, which is used to copy data from shared memory to global memory.

-    ● decomposeMixedModeDotOp: Convert the mixed_mode_dot operation in the Triton GPU dialect to a dot operation, which is used to describe the type of the result of matrix multiplication.
+  * `decomposeMixedModeDotOp`: Convert the mixed_mode_dot operation in the Triton GPU dialect to a dot operation, which is used to describe the type of the result of matrix multiplication.

+6. Allocate shared memory and set up memory barriers, using the `ModuleAllocation` and `ModuleMembarAnalysis` classes.
+These two classes analyze the operations in the Triton GPU dialect, calculate the size and offset of the shared memory, and where memory barriers need to be inserted.

+7. Before conversion, obtain the tensorPtrMap used to store the source operands of the insert_slice_tma operation and the store_async operation in the Triton GPU dialect of the `make_tensor_ptr` operation.
+These operations are used to create a Triton tensor pointer, which contains information such as the tensor's shape, stride, offset, and base address.

+8. Convert the function operation (`func_op`) in the Triton GPU dialect to the function operation (`llvm.func`) in the LLVM dialect, using the `TritonLLVMFunctionConversionTarget` and `FuncOpConversion` classes.
+These two classes will handle the parameters, return values, attributes, and control flow of function operations in the Triton GPU dialect.

+9. Before converting call and ret operations, initialize the shared memory and use the `initSharedMemory` function to achieve this.
+This function allocates a shared memory base address for each function operation and passes it as a parameter to the call operation.

+10. Convert call and ret operations

+11. Create an instance of `ModuleAxisInfoAnalysis`, which analyzes the axis information of each function in the module.
+Axis information includes thread ID, block ID, cluster CTA ID, and linearized cluster CTA ID for each dimension.
+This information is used to map Triton GPU operations to the GPU's physical hardware.

+12. Check whether the module supports warp specialization (a technique that uses special features of NVIDIA GPUs to optimize calculations).

+13. Define an `OpBuilder::InsertPoint` variable to record the location of the index insertion operation.
+Index operations are operations used to load or store data from memory, and they require knowledge of thread ID, block ID, etc.

+14. Define a `ConvertTritonGPUOpToLLVMPatternBase::IndexCacheInfo` structure to store information related to the index cache.
+Index caching is an optimization technique that improves performance by avoiding repeated calculations of the same index values.
+Index cache information includes basic index cache (baseIndexCache), index cache (indexCache) and index insertion point (indexInsertPoint).

+15. Create a RewritePatternSet object to store a series of rewrite patterns.

 16. Define four auxiliary functions, named `populatePatterns1`, `populatePatterns2`, `populatePatterns3` and `populatePatterns4`.
 The purpose of these functions is to add some specific rewrite patterns to the patterns object in order to convert Triton GPU operations into LLVM operations.
-The parameters of these functions include type converter (typeConverter), rewrite pattern collection (patterns), number of thread warps (numWarps), axis information analysis (axisInfoAnalysis), memory allocation (allocation), index cache information (indexCacheInfo), TMA element data (tmaMetadata), tensor pointer mapping (tensorPtrMap) and computing capability (computeCapability).
+The parameters of these functions include `typeConverter`, `patterns`, `number of thread warps`, `axisInfoAnalysis`, memory allocation, `indexCacheInfo`, `tmaMetadata`, `tensorPtrMap` and `computeCapability`.
 Some of these parameters are optional, depending on the requirements of the different rewrite modes.
 These functions also have an integer parameter (benefit), which is used to specify the priority of the rewrite mode.
 The higher the value, the higher the priority.

 17. Call these four auxiliary functions and pass in the function pointers of different rewrite modes, such as `populateTritonGPUToLLVMPatterns`, `populateConvertLayoutOpToLLVMPatterns`, etc. The purpose of these functions is to create corresponding rewrite patterns based on different types of Triton GPU operations and add them to the patterns object.
-These rewrite modes cover various tensor calculation operations, such as dot product, elementwise, load/store (load/store), reduce, scan, view, barrier, tensor pointer, cluster and register reallocation , etc.
+These rewrite modes cover various tensor calculation operations, such as dot product, elementwise, load/store, reduce, scan, view, barrier, tensor pointer, cluster and register reallocation , etc.

-18. In addition to Triton GPU operations, some other rewrite modes need to be added for converting arithmetic (arith) and mathematical (math) operations into LLVM operations.
+18. In addition to Triton GPU operations, some other rewrite modes need to be added for converting arithmetic and mathematical operations into LLVM operations.
 These operations are used to implement scalar expressions, such as addition, subtraction, multiplication and division, trigonometric functions, exponential functions, etc. These rewrite patterns are provided by MLIR's arithmetic and mathematics libraries and can be added to the patterns object by directly calling their `populateArithToLLVMConversionPatterns` and `populateMathToLLVMConversionPatterns` functions.

 19. Depending on the type of target platform, select different native lowering rewrite modes for converting GPU operations to a specific instruction set.
 The target platform can be NVVM or ROCDL, corresponding to NVIDIA's CUDA and AMD's HIP respectively.
 These rewrite patterns are provided by MLIR's GPU library and can be added to the patterns object by directly calling their `populateGpuToNVVMConversionPatterns` and `populateGpuToROCDLConversionPatterns` functions.